 Example: Let us assume that from the very beginning we were dealing with this second example of trying to cross a street in the sight of children (not with the original one, when we are alone on this street).
-After we determined, that such crossing would be "immoral", we need to transform it into the action which is moral.
-According to the description from subsection A4, transforming an immoral intention into a moral one, depends on taking the path uphill of the moral field, and thus "going against the line of the least intellectual resistance".
+After we determined, that such crossing in sight of children would be "immoral", we need to transform it into another action which is moral and which also would allow us to accomplish the same goal, means to cross this street.
+According to the description from subsection JA4, the transformation of an immoral intention into a moral one, depends on taking the path that runs uphill in the moral field, and thus "goes against the line of the least intellectual resistance".
 In our case this means walking 50 meters to the pedestrian crossing, and crossing the street over there.
-So we transform our initial intention into this new, moral one, and cross the street at the pedestrian crossing, thus concluding this particular event in our lives in the totaliztic manner.
+So we transform our initial intention into this new, moral one, and cross the street at the pedestrian crossing.
+In this way we conclude this particular action of our life in the totaliztic manner.